 - After one year, the retention rate for hires with internal internship experience is 71.4%.
 For those with external internship experience, the retention rate is 59%.
 In contrast, hires without internship or co-op experience have a retention rate of 42.4%.

 - After the five-year mark, hires with internal internship experience dropped to 43.9%.
 For those with external internship experience, it is at 37.3%.
-On the other hand, hires without internship or co-op experience have a retention rate of 27.8% at this point.

 - Graduates who were interns or co-op students said that, on average, their salaries are nine to12% higher than those without internship or co-op experience.